 Eggs with no shells have to be one of the things my children find most intriguing.
 We made one for my 4 year old to show her nursery class last week.
 This fun bouncy egg experiment is great fun for kids of all ages and fascinating for adults too!

 What happens to an egg when you drop it?
 It smashes.

-So how could we make an egg bounce?
+So how can you make an egg bounce?

-To bounce it, drop carefully from quite a low height, the egg should bounce up from the surface.
+To bounce your egg, drop carefully from a low height, the egg should bounce up from the surface.
 Can you measure at what height it breaks?
 Or try bouncing on different surfaces?